 Endangered Northwest species gets a head start at the zoo's turtle conservation lab

-Native to the eastern United States but considered invasive here, the American bullfrog is the largest frog species on the continent.
+The American bullfrog, native to the eastern United States but considered invasive here, is the largest frog species on the continent.
 It can tip the scales at more than a pound and has been driving pond turtles and a host of other small, vulnerable aquatic species to the brink of extinction.

-The western pond turtle, once common from Baja California to the Puget Sound, is listed as an endangered species in Washington and a sensitive species in Oregon.
+The northwestern pond turtle, also known as the western pond turtle, is listed as an endangered species in Washington and a sensitive species in Oregon.
 Two decades ago, western pond turtles were on the verge of completely dying out in Washington, with fewer than 100 turtles left in the state.
 Since then, more than 1,500 zoo-head-started turtles have been released.

 The Western Pond Turtle Recovery Project is a collaborative effort by the Oregon Zoo, Woodland Park Zoo, Washington Department of Fish and Wildlife, U.S. Fish and Wildlife Service, Bonneville Power Administration, U.S. Forest Service and other partners.